Hysteroscopy

 • identify any problems that might be making it difficult for you to get pregnant

-• diagnose conditions, such as polyps and fibroids (non-cancerous growths in the womb).
+• diagnose conditions, such as polyps and fibroids (non-cancerous growths in the womb)

 Small instruments passed though the hysteroscope can also be used to treat conditions and problems – for example, to remove polyps, treat scar tissue, or recover displaced intrauterine devices (IUDs).

-Depending on whether the procedure is to investigate or treat a problem, a hysteroscopy usually takes between 10-30 minutes.
 Your gynaecologist will pass the hysteroscope through your vagina and into your womb.
 This can normally be done without anaesthetic or with local anaesthetic.
 However, for some procedures involving treatment, you may have a general anaesthetic.

 A hysteroscopy that includes removing fibroids usually takes between 30-60 minutes.
 Your gynaecologist or specialist nurse will pass the hysteroscope through your vagina and into your womb.
 They will then use small instruments passed though the hysteroscope to remove the fibroids.
 You will usually be under general anaesthetic during the procedure.

 If your hysteroscopy is only to investigate or diagnose, you should be able to go home shortly after the procedure.
 If you had a general anaesthetic, you will need to rest in hospital while the effects wear off, but should be home later that day.
-In either case, you should be able to return to your normal activities the next day.
-You may experience some cramps, discomfort and bleeding for a few days.

 If your hysteroscopy also involves treatment, such as removing polyps, you will need to be cared for in hospital for up to two nights.
 Your recovery time will also be longer, and could be around two weeks.

-Your consultant gynaecologist will discuss with you how you can prepare.
-You may be advised to take over-the-counter painkillers shortly before the hysteroscopy, for example, or to avoid eating and drinking for a few hours before the procedure, if you are having a general anaesthetic.
+For example, you may be advised to take over-the-counter painkillers shortly before the hysteroscopy, or to avoid eating and drinking for a few hours before the procedure if you are having a general anaesthetic.

 Self-pay packages

-• Hospital Packages: these are flexible packages that group standard diagnostics and the procedure into one clear price.
-Consultant and anaesthetist fees are separate, and any other addition to your treatment is billed separately.
+• Hospital packages that group standard diagnostics and the procedure into one clear price.
+Consultant fees, anaesthetist fees, and any other addition to your treatment are billed separately.

-• Fixed Price Packages: these are comprehensive, all-inclusive packages that group everything you may need for treatment into one clear price.
-All of our Fixed Price Packages include pre-admission tests, procedure, professional fees, post-op outpatient care and any other consultant-recommended services as part of your treatment.
+• Fixed price packages that group everything you may need for treatment into one clear price, including pre-admission tests, the procedure, professional fees, post-op outpatient care, and any other consultant-recommended services.

-Hospital package from £2,755 (day case), £3,475 (one night), £4,525 (two nights)
+Hospital package from £3,030 (day case), £3,820 (one night), or £4,975 (two nights)

 Indicative consultant fees from £500